SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 Select the connection to be updated, make your edits, and save the connection.

-If there are devices associated with the connection, then we get an error message in a popup, in the form of **Can not update the LNS Connection with name lns-connection-1 as it's associated with 2 devices.
-Visit the following URL to download the file**
+If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with name lns-connection-1 as it's associated with 2 devices.
+Visit the following URL to download the file".

 ###  To delete a connection

 Select the connection to be deleted and click **Delete**.

-If there are devices associated with the connection, then we get an error message in a popup, in the form of **Can not update the LNS Connection with name lns-connection-1 as it's associated with 2 devices.
-Visit the following URL to download the file**
+If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with name lns-connection-1 as it's associated with 2 devices.
+Visit the following URL to download the file".